nightconcept/boba-site/project/boba-learn.md

 This style is a cornerstone of functional programming and is highly encouraged in Boba for creating readable data processing pipelines.

-## Chapter 4: Manipulating Data: Operators
+## Lesson 04: Operators and Control Flow

-Now that you know about variables and data types, let's look at how to manipulate them using operators.
+Now that you know about variables and data types, let's look at how to manipulate them using operators and control the flow of your program.
 Operators are special symbols that perform operations on your data.
+We'll then see how to use the results of those operations to make decisions with if/else statements.

 ## Arithmetic Operators